Applications for Class 47 will open February 2 - April 30, 2026.

 Selection Process

 Each class is built by the Selection Committee representing leaders in natural resources.
 Final selection is approved by the Foundation’s Board of Directors.
-All applicants have an in-person interview with the Selection Committee in their area/region.
+All applicants have an interview with the Selection Committee in their area/region.
 The selection process is highly competitive.
-Up to 18 participants are chosen for each class.
-Applicants are notified in early July.
+Applicants will be notified in early July.

 Program Commitment